pbstark/Repro-s159-f19/syllabus18.md

 applied statistics, including reproducing published work and re-analyzing the data in that work using other methods--reproducibly.

-Examples will be drawn from a variety of fields, including agriculture, health, and climate.
+Examples will be drawn from a variety of fields, including agriculture, health, public policy, and climate.

 There will be roughly six small assignments and six larger projects.
 Much of the work will be collaborative in groups of 4-5.